-A :It is mandatory for the companies with annual revenue of over Dh 375,000 to register under UAE VAT system.
+A:It is mandatory for companies with annual revenue of over Dh 375,000 to register under UAE VAT system.

-A : The proposed standard rate of VAT in the UAE is 5%.
-Certain supplies of goods and are exempt (meaning VAT is not be applicable at all), or zero-rated (meaning 0% VAT is to be applied to goods and services).
+A: The proposed standard rate of VAT in the UAE is 5%.
+Certain supplies of goods and are exempt (meaning VAT is not applicable at all), or zero-rated (meaning 0% VAT is to be applied to goods and services).
 The standard rate is be applied to all goods and services that do not fall under an exempt or zero-rated goods and services category.

-A : Businesses that satisfy certain requirements provided by the legislation (such as being under the same ownership and located within the same GCC country) will be able to register as a VAT group.
+A : Businesses that satisfy certain requirements provided by the legislation (such as being under the same ownership and located within UAE) will be able to register as a VAT group.

 For some businesses, VAT grouping will be a useful tool to simplify accounting for VAT.
 By registering under the Group VAT scheme, businesses will get a single VAT number and can file a single return.
 A VAT group allows people and entities that are closely linked financially, economically and organizationally to operate as a single VAT person.

 A : UAE taxpayers are expected to file VAT returns quarterly with the Federal Tax Authority (FTA).
 Returns must be submitted within 28 days from the end of the tax period according to the procedures set out in the VAT legislation.
 Taxpayers should use the e-services to file their returns online.

 For eg, if Ali has VAT returns for the quarter of October through December 2018, he must file them before the 28th of January 2019